Findings, Documentation, and Methods

 Content on this page is organized into the following sections:

-- The level of U.S. farm output more than doubled between 1948 and 2011, growing at an average annual rate of 1.49 percent.
-Aggregate input use increased at a modest 0.07 percent annually in the same period, so the positive growth in farm sector output was very substantially due to productivity (sometimes referred to as total factor productivity, or TFP) growth.
+- The level of U.S. farm output more than doubled between 1948 and 2013, growing at an average annual rate of 1.52 percent.
+Aggregate input use increased at a modest 0.05 percent annually in the same period, so the positive growth in farm sector output was very substantially due to productivity (sometimes referred to as total factor productivity, or TFP) growth, which increased at an annual 1.47 percent over the 1948-2013 period.

 - U.S. agricultural productivity growth compares favorably to agricultural productivity growth in other industrialized countries, and to productivity growth in the overall U.S. economy, see Ball et al. (2010), for example.